n1ce1041/web-monitor/README.md

 ## About

+I did this take-home project for Aiven and toiled over this, only for them to say it was great and then ghost me for no real reason - they suddenly did a 180 and pulled out and said their priorities changed.
+So here it is.

 Web monitor asynchronously checks websites periodically and sends the status of given websites via protobuf serialized messages to an Aiven Kafka Instance.

 ## Getting Started